← Back to Blog

 - The underlying markets Chainlink aggregates from are thin enough to be moved by large trades

-TWAP (Time-Weighted Average Price) is computed from on-chain trade history — usually Uniswap V2 or V3 price accumulators.
-Because it averages over time, you need to move the price and hold it there for the full TWAP window to shift the oracle value significantly.
+TWAP (Time-Weighted Average Price) is computed from on-chain trade history — typically Uniswap V2 or V3 price accumulators.
+Because it averages over time, shifting the oracle value significantly requires moving the spot price and holding it there for the full TWAP window.

 // Uniswap V3 TWAP example